 Special Education, Sixth Year Certificate - Applied Behavior Analysis

-12 electives needed to reach the 30 credit requirement.
-These electives may be any graduate level course in the School of Arts and Sciences, School of Education, or the School of Health and Human Services.
-Up to 6 credits of graduate level coursework may be applied to the 6th Year Diploma only if those credits have not been previously applied towards another degree.
+May be any graduate level course in the College of Arts and Sciences, College of Education, or the College of Health and Human Services.
+Up to 6 credits of graduate level coursework may be applied to the 6th Year Certificate only if those credits have not been previously applied towards another degree.

 SED 695 may be taken up to three times and is an option for those students who would like Southern to provide support for BACB required supervision.
 At this time, student must arrange the location of supervision, where they are employed for 30+ hours per week (e.g., at the school where they currently work).